frankdai/worldpress/README.md

 * No depedence on parent theme
 * Built-in customized version of Bootstrap resources
 * Four widget area, one in right sidebar and three optional in footer area.
+* Media gallery widget included to display thumbnail of recent uploaded images.
 * Featured post type, which will be promoted to front page carousel when posted
+* Built-in support for like/dislike feature of the post
 * No images included, only CSS3 font-icon
 * Less files included for easily changing the color and appearance via reset variable